Shreesowmya20/Lecture-Voice-to-Notes-Generator-/README.md

 ### 4️⃣ Configure Gemini API Key

 1. Obtain your API key from **Google AI Studio**
-2. Create a `.env` file and a '.gitignore' file in the root directory
+2. Create a `.env` file  in the root directory
 3. Add your key inside `.env`:

 ```env